etiennedevaux/warksar/README.md

 Correct to object-position

+**Error**
-753	.wsr-carousel-caption h5	Property backdrop-filter doesn't exist : blur(10px)
+753	.wsr-carousel-caption h5
+Property backdrop-filter doesn't exist : blur(10px)

+**Actions**
+Vaidated that the property works with Chrome.
+For other browsers it degrades gracefully.
+Decision to leave in place

+**Error**
+761	.wsr-carousel-indicator
-761	.wsr-carousel-indicator	Value Error : bottom revert is not a bottom value : revert 785	.wsr-carousel-caption p	Property backdrop-filter doesn't exist : blur(10px) ?
+Value Error : bottom revert is not a bottom value : revert

+**Actions**
+Change to top: 100px;

+**Error**
+785	.wsr-carousel-caption p
+Property backdrop-filter doesn't exist : blur(10px)

+**Actions**
+Vaidated that the property works with Chrome.
+For other browsers it degrades gracefully.
+Decision to leave in place

+?
 TOP

 W3Cx logo	Interested in “developing” your developer skills?
 In W3Cx’s hands-on Professional Certificate Program, learn how to code the right way by creating Web sites and apps that use the latest Web standards.
 Find out more!